Land Trust of the Eastern Panhandle:

 Your Partner in Rural Conservation

-A private, non-profit, tax-exempt organization, the Land Trust was incorporated in 1995 in West Virginia and is governed by a volunteer board of local residents from Berkeley, Jefferson and Morgan counties.
-The Land Trust uses a formula that has been successful all over the country, providing landowners flexible and creative legal methods to protect land.
-The primary method, a perpetual conservation easement, has potential income and estate tax benefits.
+A private, non-profit, tax-exempt organization, the Land Trust governed by a volunteer board of local residents from Berkeley, Jefferson, and Morgan counties.
+The Land Trust uses techniques that have been successful all over the country, providing landowners flexible and creative legal methods to protect land.
+The primary method is a perpetual conservation easement.